glehmann/hld/README.md

 Hard Link Deduplicator
 ======================

-`hdl` finds the duplicated files and hardlinks them together in order to save some disk space.
+`hld` finds the duplicated files and hardlinks them together in order to save some disk space.

 It works with all the available core by default and uses the [BLAKE2](https://blake2.net/)